top of page

 The History

 The first Sweat vs Steam was run in 1998 as a 21.1km Half Marathon with fewer than 50 participants.
 The local then YMCA ran a Breakkie Run one Sunday a month, and from there, a group of volunteers from this event got together and the annual event grew from there.
-Sweat vs Steam has always been organised by volunteers and supported by the community, as participants, marshals and many other roles which enable the event to continue to thrive and give back and support the community.
+Sweat vs Steam has always been supported by and given back to the community.

 The Course